diabolicallabs/vertx-cron/README.md

 ## Schedule an Event

 To schedule an event, you need to send a message to this address: `<address_base>`.schedule where `<address_base>` is the name specified in the configuration.
+The consumer of the message will return an ID as a String that corresponds to the scheduled event.
+This can be used to cancel it later.

 Scheduled events are not persistent.
 If Vertx restarts, you will have to schedule your events again.

 The message you send will conform to the following JSON schema: